 A student may obtain two years of college (and a two-year degree) by attending classes in the evenings.
-All courses offered for credit at night may be found in the course descriptions on the section titled Course Descriptions of this Catalog and Student Handbook.
+All courses offered for credit at night may be found in the course descriptions on the section titled "Course Descriptions" of this Catalog and Student Handbook.

 The non-credit short courses are community interest courses which the College offers on demand on a rotating schedule.
 Further information on offerings for a specific semester may be obtained by contacting the Registrar for credit offerings at (334) 347-2623, ext.
 2233, and the Community Services Director for non-credit offerings at ext.
-2209.
+4221.

-XXX.
-CONTINUING EDUCATION AND COMMUNITY SERVICE PROGRAM
+XXVI.CONTINUING EDUCATION AND COMMUNITY SERVICE PROGRAM

 From the time Enterprise-Ozark Community College was established in 1965, one of the College's goals has been to meet the educational needs of adults throughout the area.
-Based on the belief that learning is a lifelong process, the College offers a wide range of short courses, seminars, workshops and special services at times convenient to adults in the community.
+Based on the belief that learning is a lifelong process, the College offers a wide range of short courses, seminars, workshops, and special services at times convenient to adults in the community.
 Approximately 2,000 registrations are recorded annually in programs designed to upgrade job skills, enrich leisure, discover aptitudes and options, and learn other vital information.
 These courses are funded primarily by individual fees and special grants.
+For additional information call (334) 598-3438.